european-summer-of-code/esoc2026/README.md

 * ESoC stipend holder participate in onboarding events, regular stand-ups and mentoring throughout the period collaboration is virtual, via GitHub and Discord.
 Some partner organisations may optionally offer hybrid or in-person collaboration.
-* full time dedication to the stipend project is expected throughout the mid-year period (12 calendar weeks), excluding 5 working days of pause
+* Full time dedication to the stipend project is expected throughout the mid-year period (12 calendar weeks), excluding 5 working days of pause.
-* flexible time arrangement are possible, at discretion of partner organisations - but 3 months continuous full time availability is normally expected
+* Flexible time arrangement are possible, at discretion of partner organisations - but 3 months continuous full time availability is normally expected.
-* if not stated otherwise, projects are accompanied by a pro-rata based on a flat stipend of 4.800 (four thousand and eight hundred) Euro for 3 months full-time equivalent.
+* If not stated otherwise, projects are accompanied by a pro-rata based on a flat stipend of 4,800 (four thousand and eight hundred) Euro for 3 months full-time equivalent.
 Disbursement is via stipend through the ESoC hub.
-* projects may offer additional unpaid mentoring slots at their discretion.
+* Projects may offer additional unpaid mentoring slots at their discretion.
-* participation does not constitute formal employment, nor are there delivery expectations.
+* Participation does not constitute formal employment, nor are there delivery expectations.
-* applied projects (only those marked explicitly as "applied projects") may require signing a data sharing agreement.
+* Applied projects (only those marked explicitly as "applied projects") may require signing a data sharing agreement.
 In this case, the agreement will be shared and can be reviewed by candidates before accepting the stipend.

 ## Project and sponsor guide